01

-Living in Jakarta
+Living in Jakarta.

 Indonesia's capital and largest city (the DKI Jakarta special region, ~11 million residents): the country's deepest job, services and international-school market, and its main business hub.
 Hot and humid year-round with a pronounced Nov–Apr wet season, heavy air pollution, and rents far below Western capitals but the highest in Indonesia.
 Bali is the better-known nomad base; Jakarta is the work-and-infrastructure city.